Rick Rubin

 Try It

 Take something you're working on and make one change you're fairly sure is wrong.
-Swap the format, reverse the tone, add an element that doesn't belong.
-Commit.
-Produce a short version.
-Now look at it and ignore what's obviously broken.
-Find the one thing that's unexpectedly alive — a tension, an energy, a direction that wasn't there before.
+Swap the format, reverse the tone, or add an element that doesn't belong.
+Commit to the change and produce a short version under the new constraint.
+When you look at the result, set aside what's obviously broken and look instead for the one thing that's unexpectedly alive, whether that's a tension, an energy, or a direction the original version didn't have access to.

 The Method